emmakoehmstedt/healthy-games-for-healthy-people-and-healthy-planet/docs/software-development-process.md

         <td>Dev</td>
         <td>Local (macOS and Windows)</td>
         <td>Commit</td>
-        <td>Development and unit tests</td>
+        <td>Writing and committing code or other changes to the Github Repo.</td>
         <td>N/A</td>
     </tr>
 </table>

 # Team Information and Contributors
-Our team is Games for Healthy People and Healthy Planet for the class CS461.<br>
+Our team is Games for Healthy People and Healthy Planet for the class CS46X.<br>
 Document Contributors:
 - Garett Berliner
 - Gerald Hendrix